Texas Hold'em Poker

 ..........................................................................................................................................................

-Opponents’ hands probabilities – Flush odds
+The opponents’ hands odds – Flush odds in flop stage

-s'' = number of community S-cards (cards with symbol S)
+s'' = number of viewed community S-cards

-s = number of seen S-cards (from own hand and board)
+s = number of viewed S-cards

-n = number of opponents
+n = number of your opponent

 s''=0